lijun99/altar2-documentation/docs/cuda/Installation.rst

 .. note::

     AlTar is designed for large scale simulations.
-We recommend clusters or a workstation with multiple GPUs for real problems.
+We recommend clusters or a workstation with multiple GPUs for simulating compute-intensive models.

 .. _Prerequisites: